GiulioGenova/MeteoBrowser/README.md

 How to:
 -------

-Once selected the stations and sensors (also possbile to draw a polygon on the map)  and chosen a date range, you are ready to download (the dataset available refers to the last three years).
+Once selected the stations and measurements (also possible to draw a polygon on the map) and chosen a date range, you are ready to download (the dataset available refers to the last three years).
 When download is complete, a "save" icon pops up and you can choose to save a csv or a json file.
 You can choose between different time aggregations. "raw" preserves the timestamp of the sensor you are